What is Automated Penetration Testing ?

 Due to its inherent ability to expedite repetitive processes, automated penetration testing offers high utility in instances where regular checks need to be conducted across extensive IT environments.
 It offers speed and consistency at scale, enabling organizations to reduce the labor involved for continuous security validation.

 Manual penetration testing, on the other hand, enables a greater degree of flexibility.
 By manually assessing security systems, penetration testers can adapt their approaches to identify unprecedented entry points that automated systems might not account for.
-As such, manual penetration testing allows for deeper analysis and a more nuanced approach to validation in cases where systems and networks with unique configurations need to be assessed.
+As such, manual penetration testing allows for deeper analysis and a more nuanced approach to validation in cases where systems and networks with unique configurations need to be assessed.b

 Best practices for implementing automated penetration testing